apache/trafficserver/doc/developer-guide/cache-architecture/data-structures.en.rst

       for a segment, in the same order as the segments in the directory.

-.. class:: DiskVolBlockQueue
+.. class:: DiskStripeBlockQueue

-   .. member:: DiskVolBlock* b
+   .. member:: DiskStripeBlock* b

    .. member:: int new_block

       Indicates if this is a new stripe rather than an existing one.
-In case a stripe is new ATS decides to clear that stripe(:class:`Vol`)
+In case a stripe is new ATS decides to clear that stripe(:class:`Stripe`)

-   .. member:: LINK<DiskVolBlockQueue> link
+   .. member:: LINK<DiskStripeBlockQueue> link

-.. class:: DiskVol
+.. class:: DiskStripe

    Describes the Disk that contains the stripe identified by vol_number.
-This class also contains the queue containing all the DiskVolBlock
+This class also contains the queue containing all the DiskStripeBlock

    .. member:: int num_volblocks